Guidance for Faculty

 - Courses that are formally part of the online program are reviewed by the Online Learning Team.
 The Online Learning Team and the Center for Faculty Innovation are happy to provide courtesy consultation and review to ensure your course meets appropriate design and student success standards.

-- Online courses will be taught in the Canvas and/or Zoom platform.
+- Online courses will be taught in the Canvas, in conjunction with the Zoom platform for video meetings.
 All assignments and deadlines for online courses must be tracked in Canvas.

 - Synchronous meetings must be recorded for students who are ill or for students who have other accommodations.